DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_if_true_then_empty.md

-# If true then empty
+# If True Then Empty

-If true then empty is a Schema Constraint that checks to ensure the empty_field_name is empty if bool_field_name is true.
+'If true then empty' is a Schema Constraint that checks to ensure the 'empty_field_name' is empty if 'bool_field_name' is true.